|

 exhibit, which explores the history of art education in

 American public schools.
+With

 displays of children's paint sets, and wonderful old photographs